 Bio & News

-Fall 2018, Amanda will be helping out as Vocal Director for her favorite musical of all time, Parade.
-Produced by The Wallace Buice Theatre Company in Marietta, GA - where the story of Parade takes place, this intimate staging is not to be missed.
+Amanda helped out as Vocal Director for her favorite musical of all time, Parade.
+Produced by The Wallace Buice Theatre Company in Marietta, GA - where the story of Parade takes place.

 2017 was a very busy year!
 Amanda started the year working on the Alliance Theater world premiere of Cinderella & Fella as a Music Assistant, transcribing & copying new music for the production!

 Six Flags Over Georgia (Can't Stop the Feeling Revue)

 In Fall of 2017, Amanda had the privilege of directing Heathers The Musical at Kennesaw State University.

 "The entire ensemble, led by director Amanda Morgan, really does shine in this show.
 The cast remains versatile in managing multiple roles, manipulating set pieces and, most importantly, being bitchin'..." - BroadwayWorld

 "With the number of seasoned performers that Kennesaw State University churns out of its undergraduate Theatre and Performance Studies department, you might expect that their shows are top-notch.
 Your assumption would be correct. " - BroadwayWorld

 Back in Fall 2016, Amanda had the honor of working as a music assistant on the world premiere & Pre-Broadway run of The Prom at the Alliance Theater, followed by her work as music director of Courtenay's Cabaret, also at The Alliance.
 She also directed A Man of No Importance at Kennesaw State University.